How to create an EJB Startup Service

 }

-You can monitor the State of your Service by adding a simple property which can be accessed by your clients:
+You can monitor the State of your Service by adding a simple property which you can access from your clients:

 package com.mastertheboss;